Liver: Microscopic anatomy

 Microscopically, each liver lobe is seen to be made up of hepatic lobules.
 The lobules are roughly hexagonal, and consist of plates of hepatocytes, and sinusoids radiating from a central vein towards an imaginary perimeter of interlobular portal triads.
 The central vein joins to the hepatic vein to carry blood out from the liver.
 A distinctive component of a lobule is the portal triad, which can be found running along each of the lobule's corners.
 The portal triad consists of the hepatic artery, the portal vein, and the common bile duct.
 The triad may be seen on a liver ultrasound, as a Mickey Mouse sign with the portal vein as the head, and the hepatic artery, and the common bile duct as the ears.

-Histology, the study of microscopic anatomy, shows two major types of liver cell: parenchymal cells and nonparenchymal cells.
+Histology, the study of microscopic anatomy, shows two major types of liver cells: parenchymal cells and nonparenchymal cells.
 About 70–85% of the liver volume is occupied by parenchymal hepatocytes.
 Nonparenchymal cells constitute 40% of the total number of liver cells but only 6.5% of its volume.
 The liver sinusoids are lined with two types of cell, sinusoidal endothelial cells, and phagocytic Kupffer cells.
 Hepatic stellate cells are nonparenchymal cells found in the perisinusoidal space, between a sinusoid and a hepatocyte.
 Additionally, intrahepatic lymphocytes are often present in the sinusoidal lumen.